MBCProject/mbc-markdown/defense-evasion/disable-or-evade-security-tools.md

 # Disable or Evade Security Tools

 Malware may disable or evade security tools to avoid detection.
 Security tools include OS security features and updating tools, anti-virus (AV) tools, firewalls, tool components providing security related logging and/or reporting, and Antimalware Scan Interface (AMSI) related capabilities.
+This behavior is related to Unprotect technique U0508.

 Malware-related methods extending ATT&CK's definition are below.